CyberFlameGO/svnpython/Doc/library/ctypes.rst

 .. function:: GetLastError()

    Windows only: Returns the last error code set by Windows in the calling thread.
-   This function calls the Windows `GetLastError()` function directly, it does not return the ctypes-private copy of the error code.

-.. function:: get_errno()

-   Returns the current value of the ctypes-private copy of the system :data:`errno` variable in the calling thread.

-   .. versionadded:: 2.6

-.. function:: get_last_error()

-   Windows only: returns the current value of the ctypes-private copy of the system :data:`LastError` variable in the calling thread.

-   .. versionadded:: 2.6

 .. function:: memmove(dst, src, count)